jhannesreimann/email-client-selftest-service/60-findings/shodan-plots/README.md

 # Shodan Mail-TLS Plots

+## FAQ

+**what we do**: We collect statistics to show how many potentially vulnerable mail servers can be found on internet (using Shodan)

+**why**: we want to answer the question "is our tls-downgrade attack relevant?"

+**motivation**: our tls-downgrade attack relies on server misconfiguration. the server must allow authentication before TLS. in other words, the attack is targeting servers that allow something else apart from implicit TLS.

+**methodology**: check if a server advertises AUTH option before TLS is established

+**results**: thousands of servers seem to be vulnerable.
+See this summary plot `totals_overview.png`

 ## TL;DR (Findings)

 These plots summarize a **passive, banner-based** measurement using Shodan to estimate how common potentially risky mail-server configurations are on **STARTTLS** ports.